The Great Lakes MHTTC offers this training to behavioral health professionals in HHS Region 5: IL, IN, MI, MN, OH, and WI.

 - Explain the rationale for universal SBIRT

-- State how to conduct each step of the process of SBIRT (screening, brief assessment, and intervention/referral), incorporating aspects of motivational interviewing
+- State how to conduct each step of the SBIRT process screening, brief assessment, and intervention/referral), incorporating aspects of motivational interviewing

 - Administer SBIRT to adult patients